 - One competition at a time: You can pick one name from your list of major competitors for the week and the SDR who generates the maximum opportunities wins the SPIF program.

 - Objection handler of the month: With competition comes objections.
-If a repository is built for objections and the best of all the SDRs is rewarded, the team gets ready to face any kind of objection thrown against them.
+If a repository is built for objections and the best of all the SDRs are rewarded, the team gets ready to face any kind of objection thrown against them.

 Like what you read?
 My team and I are always putting out action-driven content on our blog.
 There might be quite a few topics we’ve covered that might be of interest to you!